bhumigodiwala/Trojan-Map-Application/report.md

 We use early backtracking when the current cost is higher than current minimum.

-Please report and compare the time spent by these 3 algorithms.
-2-opt algorithm may not get the optimal solution.
-Please show how far your solution is from the optimal solution.

-Show the routes on the map.
-For each intermediate solution, create a new plot.
-Your final video presentation should include the changes to your solution.

-We will randomly select N points in the map and run your program.

 <p align="center"><img src="img/4.png" alt="4_ip" width="500"/></p>
 <p align="center"><img src="img/4_op.png" alt="4_op" width="500"/></p>